US economy grows at modest 1.9% rate in third quarter

 The trade deficit, which has widened as Chinese retaliatory tariffs have hurt farm sales, trimmed GDP growth by about 0.1 percentage-point in the third quarter.

+Economists believe growth could slow further in the current October-December quarter and into next year, given all the economic risks.

+"We see GDP momentum softening ... as global headwinds, lingering policy uncertainty and squeezed profits erode employment growth and confidence," said Gregory Daco, chief U.S. economist at Oxford Economics.

-Growth this year is forecast to come in around 2.3%, which will be a disappointment to the president, who has repeatedly proclaimed that his economic policies featuring tax cuts, deregulation and tough enforcement of trade agreements would lift the country out of the doldrums of the slowest economic expansion in the post World War II period.
+Growth this year is forecast to come in around 2.3%, down from 2.9% last year.
+Many analysts are forecasting a further slowdown to GDP growth of around 1.5% in 2020.
+That would be a disappointment to the president, who has repeatedly proclaimed that his economic policies featuring tax cuts, deregulation and tough enforcement of trade agreements would lift the country out of the doldrums of the slowest economic expansion in the post World War II period.

 Growth last year was boosted by Trump's $1.5 billion tax cut passed in 2017 and billions of dollars in extra government spending approved last year.